microsoft/lage/docs/docs/Guide/getting-started.md

 # Getting started

 Getting started with `lage` is quite easy!
-There are 2 ways to do this: automated or manual
+There are 2 ways to do this: automated or manual.

 ## Automated